 Aside from the limits imposed on their business development, unlicensed casinos also face legal instability.
 Depending on the jurisdiction where your business is incorporated, there are a range of legal ramifications for organizing unlicensed gambling activities, including fines and prison time.
 The site could also be blocked by authorities, and the business’s assets could be frozen.

 Last, an online casino’s most valuable asset is its reputation.
+Earning players’ trust can help you build a sustainable brand that will flourish.
 The license is the first thing players will check before signing up.
 Players who have been around the block a few times and no longer find bonuses and free spins impressive will base their decision to sign up for a casino on reviews left by fellow players — and having a license is the first step towards making sure those reviews shine.

 All in all, having a gaming license opens up opportunities that an online casino needs in order to grow.
 Licensing fees may be high, but a well-run online casino or sportsbook should easily afford them.